Somerset Coalfield: Area today

-Although there are still the remains of mines, disused or redeveloped buildings and a few spoil tips, most have been removed or landscaped, the area has returned to a largely rural nature between the Mendip Hills and the River Avon in north east Somerset.
-The towns and villages have some light industry but are often commuter towns for Bath and Bristol.
-There are several limestone quarries particularly in the Mendips.
+Although there are still the remains of mines, disused or redeveloped buildings and a few spoil tips, most have been removed or landscaped and the area has returned to a largely rural nature.
+The towns and villages have some light industry, but are often commuter towns for Bath and Bristol.
+There are several limestone quarries, particularly in the Mendips.

 The Colliers Way (NCR24) national cycle route passes landmarks associated with the coalfield, and other roads and footpaths follow tramways developed during the coal mining years.
 The cycleway runs from Dundas Aqueduct to Frome via Radstock, and is intended to provide part of a continuous cycle route to Southampton and Portsmouth.

-Radstock Museum has exhibits which offer an insight into life in north Somerset since the 19th century.
+Radstock Museum has exhibits that offer an insight into life in north Somerset since the 19th century.
 Exhibits relate to the coalfield and its geology.
 Artefacts and memorabilia from the Somerset Coal Canal, Somerset and Dorset and Great Western Railways are also on display.